mengruts/mengtsai-learn-pr/outline-anfperformancetips.md

 ## Prerequisites

-- Learner should unserstand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
+- Learner should understand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
 - Ability to set up Azure NetApp Files and create a Volume.
 - Ability to mount the Azure NetApp Files Volume from a Virtual Machine.

 ## Summary

-You will learn how to improve Azure Netapp Files Performance of your EDA/HPC Applications by using best practice.
+You will learn how to improve Azure NetApp Files Performance of your EDA/HPC Applications by using best practice.

 ## Learning objectives
 By the end of this module, the learner should be able to:
-1. List the best practices which would be able to improve Azure Netapp Files performance.
+1. List the best practices which would be able to improve Azure NetApp Files performance.
 2. Describe the performance impact of the best practices on FIO and EDA Benchmarking suite.

 ## Chunk your content into subtasks